labarlab-emorep/make_reports/README.md

 ### Considerations
 - Your password length will not appear (for security purposes).
-- Only 5 failed password attemps may occur before your NDA account is locked.
+- Only 5 failed password attemps may occur before your NDA account is locked!

 ## Diagrams